-The Board held 10 meetings in 2017, five of which were two day, in person meetings.
-Each of the Directors then in office attended more than 75% in the aggregate of the meetings of the Board and the committees of which the Director was a member.
-All of the Directors then on the Board attended the 2017 Annual Meeting.
+The Board held 12 meetings in 2018, five of which were two day, in person meetings.
+No Director then in office attended less than 75% of the aggregate of the meetings of the Board and the committees of which the Director was a member.
+All of the Directors then on the Board attended the 2018 Annual Meeting except Dennis Ferro who left the Board in May 2018.